 School-year membership is \$20 for the entire school year and free meals and snacks are served at every session.
-Meals are catered by Dayton General Hospital and the service is provided by the U.S Department of Agriculture and administered by the Office of the Superintendent of Public Instruction.
+Meals are catered by Dayton General Hospital and the service is provided by the USDA and administered by the Office of the Superintendent of Public Instruction.